Ciara Looks Ready To Pop As She Flaunts Huge Baby Bump On Date With Russell Wilson

 A photo posted by HTD•LLCFashion & Entertainment (@hottopicsdaily) on

 As the article stated, Ciara was radiant as she was photographed leaving the restaurant with Wilson.
-The site continued to name the posh place where the couple dined as Ciara gave fans a much anticipated look at her growing baby bump.
+The site continued to name the posh place where the couple dined as Ciara gave fans a much-anticipated look at her growing baby bump.

 “The couple, who announced they were going to be parents back in October, enjoyed a breakfast date at the upscale Montage Hotel.”